SpiritualForest/servicemanual/README.md

 The application listens on localhost:8080.
 A front-end web interface is available at http://localhost:8080/ when the application is running.

+The application will initialize the database with some randomly created tasks on the first run.

 Please view the api.yml file for a detailed documentation of the API.

 Short version: